-The table below reflects the amount of compensation payable to each of the Named Executives in the event of a qualifying termination of employment in connection with a change in control or possible change in control under the Key Executive Employment Protection Agreements, as further described in the Compensation Discussion and Analysis section of this Proxy Statement as of the end of the Company's 2013 fiscal year.
-The table below also reflects letter agreements between the Company and Mr. Gerkens as of December 28, 2013, that provide for certain severance benefits for Mr. Gerkens.
-Each of these letter agreements is further described in the Compensation Discussion and Analysis section of this Proxy Statement.
+The table below reflects the amount of compensation payable to each of the Named Executives in the event of a qualifying termination of employment in connection with a change in control or possible change in control under the Key Executive Employment Protection Agreements, as further described in the Compensation Discussion and Analysis section of this Proxy Statement as of the end of the Company's 2014 fiscal year.
 In addition, in accordance with the provisions of the Company's stock-based award plans, all outstanding, non-vested stock options and restricted stock are subject to accelerated vesting upon a change in control of the Company.

-Severance Upon Termination without
+As noted above in the section of this Proxy Statement entitled "Compensation, Discussion and Analysis - Letter Agreements with Mr. Gerkens," the Key Executive Employment Protection Agreement between the Company and Mr. Gerkens became null and void upon the appointment of Mr. Gerkens as Executive Chairman on December 29, 2014 and, pursuant to his letter agreements, following his termination of service as Executive Chairman of the Company, the Company has agreed to pay Mr. Gerkens for consulting services to be provided to the Company through May 2018 and to provide Mr. Gerkens certain benefits through November 2019.

-Change in Control(1) Cause or for Good Reason(2)
+Change in Control(1)

-Name (\$) (\$)
+Name James B. Gattoni (\$)

-Henry H. Gerkens 3,467,889 2,317,889

-James B. Gattoni 3,726,486
+James B. Gattoni 2,836,382

-Patrick J. O'Malley 1,441,421
+Patrick J. O'Malley 1,281,704

-Michael K. Kneller 2,392,806
+Michael K. Kneller 2,057,546

-Joseph J. Beacom 1,741,613
+Joseph J. Beacom 1,787,398

-(1) Change in Control amounts include severance benefits, target bonus and medical benefits under the Key Executive Employment Protection Agreements, as described further in the Compensation Discussion and Analysis, plus the intrinsic value of unvested restricted stock and stock options outstanding based on the closing price of \$57.51 on December 28, 2013 and assuming accelerated vesting upon a change in control of the Company, effective as of that date.
+(1) Change in Control amounts include severance benefits, target bonus and medical benefits under the Key Executive Employment Protection Agreements, as described further in the Compensation Discussion and Analysis, plus the intrinsic value of unvested restricted stock and stock options outstanding based on the closing price of \$74.40 on December 27, 2014 and assuming accelerated vesting upon a change in control of the Company, effective as of that date.
 The value of medical benefits for each Named Executive equals the payments that may be waived by the Company on behalf of such Named Executive for the continuation of existing coverage for up to one year under the Company's medical benefit plans pursuant to such Named Executive's Key Executive Employment Protection Agreement.